-The chair of a Child Protection Conference will be a social work manager or an independent chair.
-(S)he must not have operational or line management responsibility for the case.
-The conference chair is accountable to the Director of Children's Services.
+The Chair of a Child Protection Conference will be independent and not have operational or line management responsibility for the case.
+The Conference Chair is accountable to the Director of Children's Social Work.

-The chair must meet with the family, child and social worker prior to the conference to ensure they understand the purpose of the conference and how it will be conducted.
+The Chair should endeavour to meet with the family, child if appropriate and social worker prior to the Conference to ensure they understand the purpose of the Conference and how it will be conducted.

-Where necessary, interpreters, etc. should be made available to facilitate family participation.
+Where necessary, interpreters should be made available to facilitate family participation.

 - Set out the purpose of the conference;

 - Address equal opportunities issues e.g. specifying that racist, homophobic, religious hatred and threatening behaviour will not be tolerated;

 - Briefly outline the Conference Complaints; and